google-coral/mechanicals/aiy_maker_kit/README.md

 	1. Maker_Kit_case_base.stl
 	2. Maker_Kit_case_top.stl

-If you want the GPIO header exposed, instead print Maker_Kit_case_top_with_GPIO_cutout.stl.

-If you want to reposition the camera, also print Maker_Kit_camera_case.stl, which can snap onto the case base or top in different orientations by printing the base/top variants with "camera_case_plugs."
+If you want to reposition the camera, also print Maker_Kit_camera_case.stl, which can snap onto the case base or top in different orientations by printing the base/top variants with "camera_plugs."